adaamm/Smart-Bin/README.md

 # Smart-Bin
 CONUHACKS_2019 -
+Smart Trash bin uses the Watson Api with a Raspberry Pi and a Camera to sort the trash as it is being throwned.
 Using the Watson API
 USe instructions on IBM Watson :
 First of all registe and download cloud, follow the instructions.